pospi/jschema.binding/README.md

 > Events
 > ------
-> JSchema.Binding objects recognise the following events:
+> JSchema.Binding records recognise the following events:
 >
 > - `error`<br />
 >	Fires in response to an error updating the data record.
 Receives the record instance and an error object from JSV as its parameters: